-Pokemon GO Servers Go Down For Hours Before Coming Back Up
+‘Pokemon GO’ Servers Go Down For Hours Before Coming Back Up

 “Awesome update received yesterday – can’t log on.
 Oh and let’s not forget the stupid thing asking if I’m a robot every 2 minutes.
 How have you guys managed to completely DESTROY a game that had the entire world addicted within 24hrs of launch I’ll never know.
 Let’s not forget that event Pokemon don’t seem to hit my city at all.”

 While most people took to social media just to complain, there were others who were in complete defense of the developers and believed that such downtimes could happen occasionally.
-One of the comments read;
+One of the comments read,

 “Wow!
 The haters here is incredible.
 So many complaints, fair enough if your game isn’t working but everything else.. if you dont like it dont play it… Pokemon GO is a good FREE game.
 People are too quick to complain but never express any praise.
 I for one will continue playing with the glitches and deal with the fact that sometimes these things happen, move on and try later”

 At the time, the developers did not reveal the cause of the downtime or the reason behind the crash.
 What was notable was the fact that some players were able to log on to the system without issues while some others were unable to do so.
 However, once they were logged in, gameplay and loading times were slow.
-The server crash did cause some anxiety amongst players who were initially startled by the downtime.
+The server crash did cause some anxiety among players who were initially startled by the downtime.
 Most of them remembered the initial days of the game when at the height of its popularity, it had become routine for Pokemon GO servers to crash.

 https://t.co/7q6eCe8zF3 #pokemongodown #PokemonGO is down Reason to worry?
 Are Niantic being hacked?
 Our #Google accounts in danger? #mobile pic.twitter.com/LmrQsyneuN